 A replacement battery must have the same post configuration as the original (top post or side post), and fit the battery tray.
 Your first order of business, therefore, is to figure out the correct "Group Size" for your vehicle.

 Next, you have to figure out how many CCAs the vehicle needs for reliable cold weather starting.
 The replacement battery should have the same or higher CCA rating as the original battery.
 Bigger is usually better, especially in colder climates.
 But keep in mind that some batteries sacrifice "reserve capacity" to achieve higher CCA numbers.

 Another number that is important is the months of prorated warranty coverage provided by the battery manufacturer.
 As a rule, the higher the warranty months on the battery, the higher the battery CCA rating and the better the battery.
-So consider upgrading from a basic 36-month replacement battery to a premium 72-month battery.
+So consider upgrading from a basic 24-month replacement battery to a premium battery with a longer warranty.
+Most premium batteries offer a warranty of 36-months or longer.
+A warranty typically offers free replacement if the battery fails during the first two years, with a prorated credit if it fails during the remainder of the warranty.

 There are also differences in battery technology and design.
 Though all automotive batteries today are still based on lead-acid chemistry, redesigned grids, thinner plates and new connectors allow more amps to be packaged into smaller cases.
-Some new batteries use a "spiral wound" cell configuration instead of flat plates to achieve a higher packaging density, more power output and increased durability.
+Some batteries use a "spiral wound" cell configuration instead of flat plates to achieve a higher packaging density, more power output and increased durability.
+AGM (Absorbent Glass Mat) batteries contain no liquid because the electrolyte is a paste between the cell plates.
+AGM batteries are spill-proof, more resistant to vibration damage, and typically outlast conventional wet-cell batteries by a year or two.
+AGM batteries are often used in late model vehicles with fuel-saving idle stop-start systems.